install on WSL

 ## with Jupyter Notebook

-To use [[Jupyter Notebook]] with `uv` simply use
+To use the [[Jupyter Notebook]] browser environment with `uv` simply use

 ```bash